Kirk: A disintegration machine.

 - In the Isaac Asimov novel The Stars, Like Dust, the protagonist's father was executed by being "blasted to bits in a disintegration chamber".

 - In David Barr Kirtley's short story "The Trial of Thomas Jefferson" the "annihilation chamber" is used to carry out executions.
 It's described as "painless"; a technician flicks a switch, and the annihilation chamber in which the condemned person is standing is "suddenly empty".

-- Doctor Who: In "Arc of Infinity" the Doctor is sentenced to disintegration by the Time Lords.
+- In "Arc of Infinity", the Doctor is sentenced to disintegration by the Time Lords.
 In the event, the execution is rigged so he survives.

-- Farscape: In the "Rashomon"-Style episode, whoever the Plokavians will find guilty of blowing up their ship (or failing that, the whole crew) will be executed by "dispersion" in a cage-like structure.
+- Farscape: In the "Rashomon"-Style episode "The Ugly Truth", whoever the Plokavians will find guilty of blowing up their ship (or failing that, the whole crew) will be executed by "dispersion" in a cage-like structure.
 Stark confesses to destroying the ship because his spiritual powers give him a chance of surviving dispersion.

 - In the Lois & Clark episode "Battleground Earth" Clark/Kal-El is sentenced to have his "body be disintegrated and your molecules scattered over countless distant galaxies".
 He is then put into an open cage-like structure.
 In a somewhat unusual version of the trope, the disintegration is explicitly shown to be slow (and apparently rather painful), and the process is also (fortunately) reversible, at least up to a fairly advanced stage of the procedure.

 - In the last episode of the 1985 science fiction series Otherworld the protagonists are threatened with execution in a disintegration chamber.

 - In the Space: 1999 episode "Mission of the Darians", the surviving inhabitants of a giant spaceship that suffered a catastrophic reactor malfunction centuries ago use a disintegration chamber to eliminate "mutants".